isomerpages/moe-bendemeerpri/_curriculum/Aesthetics.md

 <table>
 	<tr>
 		<td rowspan="7" width="60%">
-			<h5> <em>Think Safe, Act Safe through Art</em> Programme </h5>
+			<h5> <em>Think Safe, Act Safe through Art</em> Programme </h5> <br>
 			As part of the school’s effort in instilling greater awareness in students on the schools’ safety culture, our students embarked on different themes.
 Taking a whole-school approach, students’ artworks are displayed at strategic places in school to reinforce safety habits among students.
 		</td>
 		<th> Level	</th>
 		<th> Theme	</th>